johnedvard/NCD-I/README.md

 ## Additional comments

-There are a lot of experimental code in this project, but the contact for the submission is inside
+There are a lot of experimental code in this project, but the contact for the submission is inside.

 - `src/singleton/assembly/index.ts`
 - `src/singleton/assembly/game.ts`
 - I have also created some tests in `src/singleton/__tests__/index.unit.spec.ts` Ignore the rest of the files, as they are only for experimenting.

+If you're not able to run the shell scripts inside ./scripts, check the README, `scripts/README.md` for some help.